 - Reporting results to Owner/Sponsors/C-suites/Boards: Recommended reports and summary commentary from CROs/CAEs.

-- 6 Level quality assurance framework: Ensuring that the C-Suite and Board are getting materially reliable information on current risk/certainty linked to top strategic/value creation objectives and value preservation objectives
+- 6 Level quality assurance framework: Ensuring that the C-Suite and Board are getting materially reliable information on current risk/uncertainty linked to top strategic/value creation objectives and value preservation objectives

 - Selecting software to support OCRCM: Lessons learned since 1996 building and implementing objective centric software systems.
 Beware of vendors who say their software can be configured to do anything/everything.

-- Using objective centric risk and certainty management for SOX 404/SOX like risk/control assessments to identify the balance sheet/income statement line items/XBRL codes with unacceptable residual risk/certainty
+- Using objective centric risk and uncertainty management for SOX 404/SOX like risk/control assessments to identify the balance sheet/income statement line items/XBRL codes with unacceptable residual risk/uncertainty